 Roughly one in five mammal species is a bat.
 You may have heard of the famous vampire bats that feed on blood, but some lesser-known species use sonar to catch fish, scurry across the ground like mice, build their own tents, and even stick to sheer walls with suction cups.
-Let’s get face-to-face with some of the most bizarre bats in the world.
+Let’s get face to face with some of the most bizarre bats in the world.

 If you want to attach something to a smooth vertical surface—a car window, maybe, or a slippery shower wall—you might use a suction cup.
 Disk-winged bats use them, too.
 They have special cups on their ankles and wrists that help them stick to smooth tropical leaves.
 This gives them a high, safe place to rest in the bustling tropical forest.
 Sucker-footed bats, meanwhile, hang on using wet adhesion—they ooze a liquid that helps them cling to a surface.

 When bats hunt insects at night, they find their prey with an amazing sonar-like ability called echolocation—they make sounds that bounce off objects, then listen to the echoes for clues about what’s ahead.
 But the greater bulldog bat, which is named for its dog-like face, uses this sonar to catch fish.
 Flying above the water, it senses telltale ripples caused by the underwater movements of its prey.
 It skims the surface with its large feet and swiftly snatches a slippery meal.
-Here’s a video of this remarkable bat in action.

 If you take a backwoods survival class, you’ll learn to build a shelter out of the natural material around you.
 And if you’re like most beginners, your first few shelters might fall down or let in too much rain.
 Shelter-building is a hard skill to master—but some bats have got it down.
 They gnaw the veins of a large tropical leaf, making it fold into a tent that protects them from rainfall and predators.
 One of these tent-making species is the Honduran white bat.
-As an added bonus, a group of these animals snuggling under their tent looks like a pile of marshmallows.
+A group of these animals snuggling under their tent looks like a pile of marshmallows.

 Bats aren’t just brown.
 The painted woolly bat of Southeast Asia is orange and black like a jack-o'-lantern.
 Indonesia’s stripe-faced fruit bat is also ready for Halloween with some spooky makeup.
 Then there’s the stunning pied bat; an inhabitant of central and western Africa, it has striking white blotches that make it look like a badger or a panda.
 These are just a few of the world’s many, many beautifully patterned bats.

 Native to sub-Saharan Africa, Chapin’s free-tailed bat has a wicked hairstyle.
-Females sport a small tuft of fur that sticks up, but males have much larger crests [PDF] that play a role in their courtship, and also just look cool.
+Females sport a small tuft of fur that sticks up, but males have much larger crests that play a role in their courtship, and also just look cool.

 Move over, nightingales.
 The males of several bat species woo their mates with tunes that are every bit as complex as those of songbirds.
 For instance, to construct a proper song, a Brazilian free-tailed bat needs to follow certain rules and patterns, but like a great improvisational musician, he also adds his own special style that marks him as unique.